-Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" in your owner manual on your DVD for further information.
+Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Vehicle" for further information.

 POWER WINDOWS

 Power Window Switches

 There are single window controls located on the shifter bezel, below the climate controls, which operate the driver and passenger door windows.
 The window controls will operate when the ignition switch is in the ON/RUN position.